google-deepmind/mujoco/doc/programming/samples.rst

      ffmpeg -f rawvideo -pixel_format rgb24 -video_size 2560x1440
        -framerate 60 -i rgb.out -vf "vflip,format=yuv420p" video.mp4

+Note that the offscreen rendering resolution of the model and ffmpeg's video_size must be the identical.

 This sample can be compiled in three ways which differ in how the OpenGL context is created: using GLFW with an invisible window, using OSMesa, or using EGL.
 The latter two options are only available on Linux and are envoked by defining the symbols MJ_OSMESA or MJ_EGL when compiling record.cc.
 The functions ``initOpenGL`` and ``closeOpenGL``